- Exploring the idyllic town of Constance, and visiting the Imperia statue

 - Meals: Breakfast

-Begin your day in the Bavarian city of Lindau – take time to visit the city centre on the island before heading off for the rest of your day.
-Soon after you’ll reach the Austrian border and Bregenz, where you should visit the world famous lake stage.
+If you didn’t get chance yesterday, spend some time this morning exploring the Bavarian city of Lindau – take some time to visit the city centre on the island before heading off for the rest of your day.
+Soon after leaving Lindau you’ll reach the Austrian border and Bregenz, where you should visit the world famous lake stage.
 Strolling, boating and swimming are popular activities here, and riding round Bregenz’s cobblestone streets is a pleasant way to explore.
-Cycling onwards to your destination for the night, Arbon.

 - Meals: Breakfast